 - Luxating patella

 - Pomeranians are very good pets as they are very strong-headed smart, curious, energetic, feisty, and bold.
 Because of their cuteness, they are loved by everyone and always the center of attraction for families and people around.

 - Sometimes these dogs are not liked by the families where there are small children.

 - Pomeranians are quite delicate for the playful act for the youngsters as they may get hurt accidentally and get injured.
 They are very headstrong so they are tough to be trained.

-- You don’t want to be quite so you will find it difficult for them to be “quite” because they are famous for their yappy bark, which can be excessive sometimes.
+- You don’t want to be quiet so you will find it difficult for them to be “quiet” because they are famous for their yappy bark, which can be excessive sometimes.

 - They are so furry still they don’t require much care simple and regular brushing can groom them neat and tidy.

 - Despite their small stature, they are famous for thinking they can take on big dogs with their little bark.